Physiotherapists can do a lot to help a damaged knee which can manifest as a ‘sore’ knee or even by a clicking or grinding sensation.

-Sometimes you will need tape or a brace to enable you to overcome a knee problem.
+Bracing or strapping: Sometimes you will need tape or a brace to enable you to overcome a knee problem.
 This will enable you to remain as active as possible, within the limitations of your knee problem.
-Michael can advise you what will work best.
+A physio can advise you what will work best.

-Physiotherapists use a number of measures to reduce pain and inflammation in a damaged knee.
-Reducing swelling and inflammation, as quickly as possible is vital – if you want a quick resolution of your knee problem.
+Reducing inflammation: Physiotherapists use a number of measures to reduce pain and inflammation in a damaged knee.
+Reducing swelling and inflammation, as quickly as possible is vital, if you want a quick resolution of your knee problem.

-If you have a painful knee, you need to avoid activities that place stress on the knee.
-Michael can advise you what to avoid.
-For example, if you have a problem under your knee cap you should avoid most lunging and squatting exercises.
+Activity modification: If you have a painful knee, avoid activities that place stress on the knee.
+Physiotherapists can advise you what to avoid.
+For example, if you have a problem under your knee cap you would be advised to avoid most lunging and squatting exercises.

-Over the longer term, abnormal mechanics lead to earlier degenerative changes, which is reason for getting things sorted sooner rather than later.
-And if you are in the older age group and have been told you have arthritis in the knees, don’t take that to mean that you just have to learn to live with it.
-Treatment can often improve your symptoms.
-Call Manjimup Physiotherapy today.
+And if you are in the older age group and have been told you have arthritis in your knees, don’t take that to mean you just have to learn to live with it.
+Treatment can often improve symptoms.